-by Adopt a Pet, | February 7, 2024
+by Adopt a Pet, | November 19, 2024

 When you surrender your English Bulldog, you’ll turn them over to a shelter or a rescue and no longer have any legal rights to them.
 This is different from rehoming your dog, and it’s important to understand what surrendering entails and how to do it properly.

-Before you call to make an appointment to drop off your dog, you’ll want to learn more about the facility and how they operate.
-What policies do they have when it comes to holding dogs?
-How often are dogs adopted out of the facility?
-The more you know about the facility, the easier it’ll be to determine whether it’s the right choice for your dog or not.
+Before you call to set up an appointment to drop off your dog, it’s a good idea to learn a bit about the place and how they run things.
+What are their rules about keeping dogs?
+How often do they adopt dogs out?
+The more you know about the facility, the easier it’ll be to figure out if it’s the right fit for your pup.

-It’s important to realize the differences between shelters and rescues, as well.
 Shelters can only hold animals for a certain period.
-This is usually several days, but it can differ from one facility to the next.
+This usually can be only for several days, but it can differ from one facility to the next.
 After that time is up, they may have to euthanize.
 It’s not something that they want to do, but it’s necessary to ensure they have space for incoming dogs.

 Once you learn more about the facility, you can call to make an appointment.
 You can’t simply show up with your dog unannounced.
-When you call, the staff will let you know what you need to bring including the surrender fee.
+When you call, the staff will let you know what you need to bring, including the surrender fee.
 This fee is charged when people bring in their dogs, and it’s generally at least fifty dollars.

 Don’t be surprised if the staff asks why you need to give up your English Bulldog when you call them.
 They’re interested in what the problem might be and whether they have any resources that could help you.
 For example, if you have trouble paying the vet bills for your dog, they might know of a low-cost vet in the area.
 If you don’t have anyone around in the daytime to walk your dog, they might have contact information for a dog walker.